Nosmoht/ansible-module-foreman/README.md

 # Examples
 The following parameters are always required so the module knows how to connect to the Foreman [API v2].
-The are replaced in the examples by three dots (...).
+They are replaced in the examples by three dots (...).

 ```yaml
 foreman_host: foreman.example.com